 Prior to the record date, Liberty Media common stock will continue to trade on the Nasdaq Global Select Market in the regular way.
 During this time, shares of either series of Liberty Media common stock that trade in the regular way will trade with an entitlement to receive shares of the same series of our common stock distributable in the Spin-Off.
 Therefore, if you own shares of either series of Liberty Media common stock and sell those shares prior to the record date, so that you are not the record holder of such shares on the record date, you will also be selling the shares of our common stock that would have been distributed to you in the Spin-Off with respect to the shares of Liberty Media common stock you sell.
-On the first day of trading following the record date, shares of LMCB will begin trading without any entitlement to receive shares of our common stock.
-On the first day of trading following the distribution date, shares of Series A Liberty Capital common stock and Series B Liberty Capital common stock will begin trading under the new symbols "STRZA" and "STRZB," respectively.
-For a short period of time following the Spin-Off, beginning on the first day of trading following the distribution date, our common stock will trade under temporary trading symbols, which will be announced by press release once available.
+If you are a holder of shares of Liberty Media common stock on the record date, you will be entitled to receive the shares of Spinco common stock issuable in respect of those shares sold even if you sell them between the record date and the distribution date.
+On the first day of trading following the record date, shares of Liberty Capital common stock and LMCB will begin trading without any entitlement to receive shares of our common stock.
+On the first day of trading following the distribution date, shares of Series A Liberty Capital common stock will begin trading under the new symbols "STRZA" and "STRZB," respectively.
+We expect our common stock to trade under temporary symbols for no more than 30 days following the Spin-Off, beginning on the first day of trading following the distribution date, so as to avoid market confusion once our common stock begins trading under Liberty Media's current trading symbols.
+These temporary symbols will be announced by press release once they are available.
 Following this period of time, our Series A and Series B common stock will begin trading under the symbols "LMCA" and "LMCB," respectively.